 Aubree is a Michigan native, originally growing up on a farm with a large family and various animals in rural Stockbridge.
 She has lived in West Michigan since 2013, and currently resides in Dorr with her husband, Rich, her 12 year old son, Dalton, and 8 year old daughter, Elliana.
 Her kids keep her busy at the ice rink with hockey eleven months out of the year and coaching at the ballfield the 12th month.
 They also have a dog, Roxie and a cat, Loki.
 She enjoys spending time with her family, singing karaoke, food and spirit tasting, playing games, working on home improvement projects, and personal development!

-Kim Kalman, CAPM recently joined WMPMI Board as VP of Education (soon to be renamed Academic Outreach).
+Kim Kalman, CAPM, has served on the WMPMI Board as VP Education (now known as VP Academic Outreach).
 She has been a member of PMI and WMPMI since November 2013 and earned her PMI certification in November of 2014.
-Kim became a very active member of our west Michigan chapter in the summer of 2015.
+Kim became a very active member of our Western Michigan chapter in the summer of 2015.
 It is at this time that she stepped up and accepted the role of Director for THEProject, an annual WMPMI collegiate competition.
-Now as VP of Education, she continues to have an active role in THEProject.
+She continues to have an active role in THEProject and is currently the Director of Academic Outreach.
 Her role also includes implementation of the 9 – 12 Program, geared towards high school students learning about project management profession with possible expansion towards community colleges.

 Kim has had the great opportunity to work at some fine organizations in Michigan.
 She was a team member of International Operations at Herman Miller, Inc. Executive assistant to presidents and vice-presidents of other corporations here in our local community.
 While working and expanding her professional experience, she earned an undergraduate degree at Davenport University.
 She first became aware of project management while working on an international IT project for Amway.